cvansteenburg/odmantic/docs/fields.md

 ## The `id` field

 The [`ObjectId` data type](https://docs.mongodb.com/manual/reference/method/ObjectId/){:target=blank_}
  is the default primary key type used by MongoDB.
-An `ObjectId` comes with many information embedded into it (timestamp, machine identifier, ...).
+An `ObjectId` contains a variety of of embedded information (timestamp, machine identifier, ...).
 Since by default MongoDB will create a field `_id` containing an `ObjectId` primary key, ODMantic will bind it automatically to an implicit field named `id`.